 Please monitor flood conditions and avoid these areas and find alternative routes of travel.

-If you have any questions regarding road conditions in the Borough you can call Tom Ryan, Road Superintendent, 856-829-8215.
+If you have any questions regarding road conditions in the Borough you can call Paul Henry, Road Superintendent, 856-829-8215.

 The Borough has a strong commitment to the public safety of its citizens.
 Mayor Scheffler and Borough Council are also helping the community with a way to reduce the cost of flood insurance by implementing the Community Rating System (CRS).
 CRS is a program where flood insurance policy holders receive a 5% to 45% discount on their annual premiums, depending on their flood zone and the community’s CRS classification.

 Almost every town touched by water faces a threat of flooding however, so more than others.
 In 1968 Congress created the National Flood Insurance Program (NFIP) in response to the rising cost of tax payer funded disaster relief for flood victims and the increasing amount of damage caused by floods.
 Therefore, almost every community in the United States has joined NFIP.
 For towns to join, the local governments agree to regulate new development in their floodplain in accordance with NFIP minimum criteria.
 In return, the NFIP provides federally backed flood insurance for properties in those communities.
 Today, there are over 20,000 communities participating in the NFIP and there are over 5 million policies in effect.